telerik/reporting-docs/designing-reports/connecting-to-data/how-to-set-a-no-data-message.md

 ---
 title: No Data Message
 page_title: Configuring the NoDataMessage property
-description: "Learn how to set a No Data Message for the nested data items and how to work around the lack of NoDataMessage property for the Report item."
+description: "Learn how to set a No Data Message for the nested data items or PictureBox items and how to work around the lack of NoDataMessage property for the Report item."
 slug: telerikreporting/designing-reports/connecting-to-data/how-to-set-a-no-data-message
 tags: how, set, configure, data, message, report, item, nested
 published: True